Multiple Choice Bible Quiz about Moses the Lawgiver

 What is the most important thing that Moses did?

-Moses led the Hebrews out of Egyptian slavery.
+b.
+Moses led the Hebrew people out of slavery in Egypt.

 -

-Moses left Egypt and went into hiding after killing the Egyptian taskmaster.
+Moses left Egypt and went into hiding after killing the Egyptian.

-He went into Midian, where he found employment as a shepherd for Reuel.
+He went into Midian, where he found employment as a shepherd for Jethro.

 -